abadid/cmsc424-spring2018/project7/README.md

 FROM flight_avg_customers t1, flight_avg_customers t2
 WHERE t2.avg_customer > t1.avg_customer
 ```
-must stay in place and be implemented using your fragement and replicate join.
+part of the above query must remain and be implemented using your fragement and replicate join.

 ### Correct Answers
 You can use spark-submit to run the `assignment.py` file and see the output of all tasks, but it would be easier to develop with pyspark (by copying the commands over).
 We will also shortly post iPython instructions.